How Ivermectin Became The New Focus Of The Anti-Vaccine Movement

 Doctors told the court that Jeffrey Smith's condition had not improved since receiving ivermectin.
 But Julie Smith believed it had.

-As of September 18, Jeffrey was still in the hospital on a ventilator, according to the couple's lawyer Ralph Lorigo.
+As of Sept.
+18, Jeffrey Smith was still in the hospital on a ventilator, according to the couple's lawyer, Ralph Lorigo.

 The case mirrors the splintered conversations that are continuing to take place across the internet.